Welcome to Dances of India in St. Louis

 Theckla Mehta (on the right, in a chariot she handmade for 2017 Devi of the Ashes).
 Artist/Choreographer for Dances of India Original Theatrical Productions.

-This is a photo of Nataraja, or Shiva, the Lord of Dance.
+*Please click on photo to take you to an audio description written & narrated by Nartana Premachandra for this statue from the Saint Louis Art Museum.* This is a photo of Nataraja, or Shiva, the Lord of Dance.
 We teach the most prevalent style of classical Indian dance, called Bharata Natyam.
 It has its foundations in a text called The Natya Shastra, which is around 2,000 years old, give or take a few centuries.
 Of course the style has evolved quite a bit since then, but the basic elements, such as the hand gestures, foot poses, body gestures, etc are the same.
 Photo: Saint Louis Art Museum

 Gallery